Pitt's Healthcare Advisory Group has for University-related travel, personal travel and commuting.

-Employees who return from traveling outside of Pennsylvania must quarantine for 14 days prior to returning to on-campus work or have a negative COVID-19 test result within 72 hours prior to returning to the state.
+Employees who return from traveling outside the local region and adjacent counties should quarantine for 14 days prior to returning to on-campus work.
+If you do not develop symptoms, have completed the health attestation daily and have tested negative for COVID-19 on day eight or later, your quarantine period may be shortened to 10 days.
 If you cannot work remotely, please work with your supervisor to plan for returning to work in person and remember that you can use sick time during your quarantine, if needed.

 Individuals should also follow all current guidance from public health authorities including the CDC, Pennsylvania Department of Health, and their local county health department.
 Additionally, anyone who experience COVID-like symptoms should refer to guidance for symptomatic individuals.